keonoh00/basics/README.md

 - `Over-fetching`: Getting unnecessary data
   - GraphQL returns the exact data that you want to get, while REST API returns all the data defined by the backend.
 - `Under-fetching`: Need to call multiple endpoints to get the data

   - GraphQL allows you to get all the data you need in a single request, while REST API might have to call multiple endpoints to get the data you want.
 Caling multiple endpoints can result in a slow response time.

-## Getting Started

 ### Try GraphQL online